Peter Davison: Personal life

 Davison has been married three times.
-His 1973 marriage to Diane J. Russell ended with divorce in 1975.
+He married Diane Russell in 1973; they divorced in 1975.

-On 26 December 1978, Davison married American-British actress Sandra Dickinson.
-The couple divorced in 1994.
-Davison's daughter from his second marriage is actress Georgia Tennant, then Georgia Moffett (born 1984).
-In December 2011, she married actor David Tennant, who played the Tenth and Fourteenth Doctors.
+Davison and American-born actress Sandra Dickinson married in Maryland on 26 December 1978.
+The couple had a daughter, Georgia, in 1984, and divorced in 1994.
+Notably, Georgia played the Doctor's daughter in a 2008 episode of Doctor Who, and in 2011 she married actor David Tennant, who played the Tenth Doctor.

-Davison married his third wife, actress and writer Elizabeth Morton, in 2003.
-The couple live in Twickenham and have two sons, Louis (born 1999) and Joel (born 2001).
-They both appeared in The Five(ish) Doctors playing themselves.
-Louis Moffett made his professional theatrical acting debut aged 14, playing Prince Edward in the 2014 Trafalgar Studios stage production of Richard III, credited as Louis Davison, having adopted his father's stage name as his own.
-His brother Joel also made his theatrical debut aged 13 in the summer of 2014, playing Jack in The Widowing of Mrs Holroyd at the Orange Tree Theatre, Richmond.
-Louis Davison plays the part of Victor in Tim Burton's film, Miss Peregrine's Home for Peculiar Children released in 2016, and Joel Davison played Lord Heybrook in French Without Tears at the Orange Tree Theatre, Richmond.
-Louis has appeared as Parker Whitfield in BBC One's Holby City, and as King Edmund Ironside in Netflix's Vikings: Valhalla.
+Davison met his third wife, actress and writer Elizabeth Morton, while working on At Home with The Braithwaites.
+The couple married in 2003 and have two sons, Louis and Joel, both actors.

 Davison's autobiography, Is There Life Outside the Box?: An Actor Despairs, was published in 2016.

-Political views
+Political views and activism

 In April 2010, Davison declared his support for the Labour Party at the general election of that year.
-In the election campaign, Davison narrated one of Labour's election broadcasts.
-Davison was also one of 48 celebrities who signed a letter warning voters against Conservative Party policy towards the BBC.
+In the election campaign, he narrated one of Labour's election broadcasts.
+He was also one of 48 celebrities who signed a letter warning voters against Conservative Party policy towards the BBC.

 Davison publicly supported the UK's membership of the European Union in the 2016 EU referendum, describing Brexit supporters as "mad old farts who want to return the country to an age that never existed".